BrianSigafoos/hugo_site/content/2022-03-12-update-dependencies.md

 Constantly deploying small batches of changes is less risky than larger batch sizes.

 What about NodeJS sub-dependencies and some Ruby sub-dependencies that Dependabot seems to ignore?
-I've found it useful to run a script 1x weekly to sweep up all these updates into a single PR in the semi-automated script, the key parts are:
+I've found it useful to run a script 1x weekly to sweep up all these updates into a single PR with a semi-automated script.
+The script updates dependencies and opens a PR with the changes.
+Here are the key parts:

 ```bash
 brew bundle